Empower secure, external collaboration with Slack Connect

 Enterprise Key Management customers have additional control and visibility over data

-Messages and files sent by your organisation will be encrypted using your own keys.
+Messages and files sent by your organization will be encryptable using your own keys.
 Revoke access to information when necessary.

 |